Public Sector· Tactical operations

 • Disaster response NGO field deployments.

-All running on Rork + Supabase + Mapbox.
-All replacing ESRI's $50k-$200k/year deployment with a $25k-$30k/year custom build that fits their actual operations.
+All building on Rork + Mapbox.
+All replacing ESRI's $50k-$200k/year deployment with a custom build that costs a small fraction of that and fits their actual operations.

 The Honest Limits